wirapratamaz/RAG-JOURNEY/CHATBOT-PY/README.md

 # RAG Chatbot

 This is an LLM Chatbot powered by RAG.
-The tech stack includes Javascript, Langchain, OpenAI and Supabase vector store.
+The tech stack includes Python, Langchain, OpenAI and Chroma vector store.

 LLM - Large Language Model
 RAG - Retrieval Augumented Generation